Skip to content

 Acknowledgments

-NWS data collection is supported by the Lerner Center for Public Health Promotion and Population Health and the National Institute on Drug Abuse (U01DA055972).
-The following individuals assisted with development of the Wave 1 or Wave 2 survey instruments: Mariah Brennan, Austin Brown, Mary Helander, Jennifer Karas Montez, Katie Mott, Claire Pendergrast, Alexandra Punch, Danielle Rhubart, Mary Kate Schutt, Stephanie Spera, Yue Sun, Emily Wiemers, Sean Withington, Douglas A. Wolf and Xiaoyan Zhang.
+NWS data collection is supported by the Lerner Center for Public Health Promotion and the National Institute on Drug Abuse (U01DA055972).
+The following individuals have been involved in instrument development and/or data cleaning and preparation: Mariah Brennan, Austin Brown, Mary Helander, Shannon Monnat, Jennifer Karas Montez, Katie Mott, Claire Pendergrast, Alexandra Punch, Danielle Rhubart, Mary Kate Schutt, Stephanie Spera, Yue Sun, Emily Wiemers, Sean Withington, Douglas A. Wolf, Xiaoyan Zhang and Xue Zhang.

 Self-Rated Physical Health Among Working-Aged Adults Along the Rural-Urban Continuum — United States, 2021